dotnet/Silk.NET/documentation/for-contributors/generators/shared-infrastructure.md

 ### Global Configuration

 The global configuration contains variables which aren't specific to a particular project or generation process/job.
 Stuff like the License Header, which doesn't need to be duplicated across every single project configuration.

+### CLI Configuration
+The CLI has 3 ways to be configured:
+- Command line parameters, possible formats are "key1=value1 --key2=value2 /key3=value3 --key4 value4 /key5 value5"
+- A JSON file, with the path taken either from the config option `config` or by default silktouch.json (in the working directory)
+- Environment Variables, prefixed with SilkTouch_ (to configure hierarchical data, use two underscores like `set SilkTouch_Parent__Root=value`)
+The CLI uses the Microsoft.Extensions.Configuration package for this, for more information on how to use the above options see [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/) (note that we do not use user secrets)

 ## Generation